openshift/enhancements/enhancements/testing/improved-platform-tests.md

 2. Remove the requirement that all test code lives in a single repository.
 3. Maintain `openshift-tests` API for running tests.
-4. Ensure that kubernetes tests are still vendored in `openshift-tests` binary, to allow for a fallback when the release payload image is not reachable.
+4. Ensure that kubernetes tests are still vendored in `openshift-tests` binary, to allow for an explicit fallback when the release payload image is not available.

 ### Non-Goals